 Treatment for Alcohol Abuse

-Cascade is dedicated to providing complete care for those fighting an alcohol use disorder.
+As one of the leading alcohol addiction hospitals near Seattle, our treatment center is dedicated to providing complete care for those fighting an alcohol use disorder.
 We use a variety of treatment strategies as we recognize that each individual has differing needs, issues, and problems.
 We also incorporate the strengths each person has within them into their treatment plan.
 Some of the specific components of our treatment program include:

 Medical Detoxification – We provide acute medical detox and medical monitoring for those who are still addicted to alcohol.
 Medications may be used to treat any negative symptoms you experience during the detox process.
 It is our goal to make this stage of treatment as comfortable as possible as you work to rid your body of the toxic effects of the alcohol as well as the substance itself.
 Once you have completed detox, your treatment team will meet with you to decide whether placing you on a Vivitrol protocol will help you remain sober by reducing your cravings for the substance.